Modular PGCE - Primary (5-11 years)

-This is a flexible programme, which can take between 1 and 3 years, depending on circumstances and your experience and needs.
-The Modular PGCE is ideal for those students who are not able to commit to a full-time or fixed part-time route to teaching, or who wish to have some recognition taken of existing experience as a teacher or lecturer.
-There are pathways for Key Stages 1 and 2.
-Much of your studying is taken independently through online and distance learning.
+This is a flexible programme, which can take between 1 and 3 years, depending on circumstances and experience.
+The Modular PGCE is ideal for those students who are not able to commit to a full-time or fixed part-time route into teaching, or who wish to have some recognition taken of existing experience as a teacher or lecturer.
+Much of the studying is taken independently through online and distance learning.

-The programme has been designed for all students to meet the TDA Standards for Qualified Teacher Status.
+The programme has been designed for all students to meet the Standards for Qualified Teacher Status (QTS).

 The programme runs in partnership with schools and colleges across the region and beyond.
 Unfortunately, the University cannot guarantee to offer support to students in schools which are more than two hours’ drive from Canterbury.
-Please contact Student Recruitment for clarification on this.
+Please contact Admissions for clarification on this.

 There is one starting point in January.
 Student teachers may finish at any point in the year.

 The types of learning experienced will be a combination of independent reading, reflecting, note-taking, written assignments and school practice.

 There are also 12 ‘Core Teaching Days’ at Canterbury Christ Church University which all student teachers must attend.
 These are mainly on Fridays and Saturdays and allow students to access intensive, stimulating seminars, tutorials, the University Library, and provide an opportunity to network with other modular students.